morningspace/kubeassert/docs/assertions.md

 ## Assertions

-Below is a list of all available assertions that are supported by Kube Assert out of the box:
+Below is a list of all available assertions that are supported by KubeAssert out of the box:

 | Assertions                                                | Description
 |:----------------------------------------------------------|:-----------